evaera/moonwave/website/docs/TagList.md

 ### @function
 :::note Usage
 `@function <name>`
+`@method <name>`
 :::

 The `@function` tag should only be used to document functions that do not actually appear in your file or are automatically generated.

+Alternatively, the `@method` tag may be used to indicate a method (invoked with `:` instead of `.`).

 By default, when you place a doc comment above a function, Moonwave will automatically detect that it is a function doc comment so using `@function` is not required.

 ```lua
 --[=[